yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 While it is not exactly Sheldon vs Howard as depicted in The Big Bang Theory, but yea, the show actually captured quite vividly about the differences between theorists and engineers.

 Mathematicians care more about why.
 They value proofs - the more, the merrier.
-"Why there exists a bound or a constant", "why it should be one and only one", ... those are music to their ears.
+"Why there exists a bound or a constant", "why there should be one and only one", ... those are music to their ears.
 How to use it in real life?
 Sorry, that’s like.. unimportant detail. :D

 ![no-yes](../assets/images/20210409/no-yes-meme.jpeg)